eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_app_development/cpp_development.md

 ```

-The `VehicleApp` class provides the `subscribeDataPoints()` method which allows to listen for changes on one or many data points.
+The `VehicleApp` class provides the `subscribeDataPoints()` method which allows to listen for changes on one or multiple data points.
 Once a change in any of the data points is registered, the callback registered via `AsyncSubscription::onItem()` is called.
-Conversely, the callback registered via `AsyncSubscription::onError()` is called once there is any error during communication with the KUKSA Databroker.
+Conversely, the callback registered via `AsyncSubscription::onError()` is called once there is an error during communication with the KUKSA Databroker.

-The result passed to the callback registered via `onItem()` is an object of type `DataPointsResult` which holds all data points that have changed.
-Individual data points can be accessed directly by their reference: `result.get(Vehicle.Cabin.Seat.Row1.Pos1.Position)`)
+The result passed to the callback registered via `onItem()` is an object of type `DataPointsResult` which holds the current state of all data points that were part if the respective subscription.
+The state of individual data points can be accessed by their reference: `result.get(Vehicle.Cabin.Seat.Row1.Pos1.Position)`)

+{{% alert title="Note" %}
+If you select multiple signals/data pints in a single subscription be aware that:
+1. The update notification will not only contain those data points whose states were updated, but the state of all data points selected in the belonging subscription.
+If you don't want this behaviour, you must subscribe to change notifications for each signal/data points separately.
+2. A possible failure state will be reported individually per signal/data point.
+The reason is, that each signal/data point might come from a different provider, has individual access rights, and individual reasons to become invalid.
+This is also true, if requesting multiple signal/data point states via a single get call.
+{{% /alert %}}

 ## Services

 Services are used to communicate with other parts of the vehicle via remote procedure calls (RPC).
 Please read the basics about them [here](/docs/tutorials/vehicle_model_creation/manual_model_creation/manual_creation_python/#add-a-vehicle-service).

 {{% alert title="Note" %}}
+This description is outdated!

-Services are not supported by our [automated vehicle model lifecycle](/docs/tutorials/vehicle_model_creation/automated_model_lifecycle) for the time being.
-If you need access to services please read [here](/docs/tutorials/vehicle_model_creation/manual_model_creation) how you can create a model and add services to it manually.
+Services were not supported by our [automated vehicle model lifecycle](/docs/tutorials/vehicle_model_creation/automated_model_lifecycle) for some time and could be made available via the [description](/docs/tutorials/vehicle_model_creation/manual_model_creation) how you can create a model and add services to it manually.

+In-between we provide a way to refer gRPC based services by referencing the required proto files from the AppManifest and auto-generated the language-specific stubs.
+The necessary steps need being described here.
 {{% /alert %}}

 The following code snippet shows how to use the `moveComponent()` method of the `SeatService` from the vehicle model: